mark-joyce/Milestone1/README.md

 - In the 'Our Services' section, the services of each plan are shown, the 3 'Get Quote' buttons inside the cards bring the user directly to the contact section where they can email or call the agency.
 Also, a hover effect is created when the card is being interacted with (Cursor on desktop, touch on tablet/mobile).
 - Inside the 'Methods We Use', the main methods of the agency are listed with a corresponding image.
 - The 'Portfolio' section shows work done with past clients, including the business' name, logo and a description of what they achieved with Blue Wave.
 - The 'Contact Us' section gives the website visitors an opportunity to contact the marketing agency.
-When visitors fill out their details in the email form and click the 'Send Email' button, it changes to show a message that their email has been sent and thanks them for contacting the agency.
-This feature was possible with a JavaScript function included in the script.
+When visitors fill out their details and their message in the form and click the 'Send Email' button, a pop-up shows - telling them their email has been sent and that they will get a response in the next 24 hours.
+This feature was possible with a JQuery function.
 - 'Back To Top' button is included in the footer for the benefit of the website visitor so they can navigate the website quickly and more efficiently as they're scrolling.
 - Also in the footer, the 'Privacy Policy' and 'Terms of Service' links are included if the visitor needs to read them before making a decision to contact the agency to work with them.
 - At the websites page end, a GIF of a wave crashing is used to represent the agency's name and to add a fun user experience.